AdaCore/learn/content/courses/intro-to-ada/chapters/imperative_language.rst

     will fail to compile.
 This rule supports a useful stylistic principle: expressions are intended to deliver values, not to have side effects.
-It can also prevent some programming errors, such as mistakenly using the equality operator "=" instead of the assignment operation ":=" in an assignment statement.
+It can also prevent some programming errors, such as mistakenly using the equality operator :ada:`=` instead of the assignment operation :ada:`:=` in an assignment statement.

 Hello world
 -----------